2017 Volkswagen Touareg

-Unlike most other Volkswagen models, which have become less expensive and somewhat less sophisticated in order to gain mass-market appeal, the Touareg midsize SUV is a genuine luxury vehicle.
-Based on the same platform as the Porsche Cayenne, the Touareg isn't cheap but offers buyers an impressive array of attributes: a comfortable and sumptuous and interior, excellent towing abilities and good fuel economy, especially with the optional diesel and hybrid powertrains.
+Unlike most other Volkswagen models, which have become less expensive and less sophisticated in order to gain mass-market appeal, the Touareg midsize SUV is a genuine luxury vehicle.
+It's not cheap but it offers buyers an impressive array of attributes: a comfortable and sumptuous and interior, excellent towing abilities and good fuel economy, especially with the optional diesel hybrid powertrains.

 The Touareg's high-quality interior belies Volkswagen's "people's car" tagline with a high-quality look and feel worthy of a BMW or Mercedes-Benz.
-Attractive wood and metal trim pieces abound, and the dashboard is .
+Attractive wood and metal trim pieces abound, and the dashboard wears a simple and Teutonic design.
 With 32 cubic feet of cargo space behind the rear seats, the Touareg offers class-competitive stowage space, and a full 64 cubic feet are available with the second-row seats folded.
 Unlike some competitors, no third-row seat is available, meaning the SUV is limited to carrying five occupants.

-Both engines are paired with an eight-speed automatic transmission as standard.
-This gearbox offers a sport mode for spirited driving along with a dynamic shift program that adapts to the driver's individual style and adjusts the shift points accordingly.
+The Touareg's V6 displaces 3.6-liters and is good for 280 horsepower and 265 lb-ft of torque.
+Fuel economy is rated at 16 mpg in the city and 23 mpg on the highway.
+It's paired with an eight-speed automatic transmission, which offers a sport mode for spirited driving along with a dynamic shift program that adapts to the driver's individual style and adjusts the shift points accordingly.

 Trim Level Breakdown

-The Touareg is available in four different trim levels - Sport, Sport with Navigation, Lux and Executive - all of which can be paired with either engine option.
+The Touareg is available in four different trim levels - Sport, Sport with Navigation, Wolfsburg Edition, and Executive.

-Few will be surprised with what the Sport with Navigation adds to the Sport trim's features - a touchsceen-activated navigation system.
+Few will be surprised with what the Sport with Navigation adds to the Sport trim's features - a touch screen-activated navigation system.

-The top-shelf Executive trim brings a 10-speaker, 620-watt Dynaudio stereo system, heated rear seats, keyless access with push-button start, park distance control and 20-inch alloy wheels.
+The top-shelf Executive trim brings a 10-speaker, 620-watt Dynaudio stereo system, heated rear seats, keyless access with push-button start, a power-adjustable steering column, adaptive cruise control, forward collision warning with autonomous emergency braking, a lane departure warning system, park distance control and 20-inch alloy wheels.

 All Touareg models come standard with dual front, side and full-length side-curtain airbags in addition to traction and stability control systems and Rollover Sensor System, which monitors the vehicle's turning angle and speed and can help detect a possible rollover situation.

-For the price, the only rivals to the Touareg that can match it in off-road capability are the Land Rover LR4 and the Lexus GX 460.
+For the price, the only rivals to the Touareg that can match it in off-road capability are the Land Rover LR4 and the Lexus GX.
 More pavement-focused rivals include the fine-driving BMW X5 and the refined Acura MDX.